fabioberger/chrome/README.md

 # Sample Extension

 The lovely people at Google's Chrome team have written a [great post](https://developer.chrome.com/extensions/getstarted) on how to get started building chrome extensions.
-Within the examples folder you will find a Go version of the JS sample extension they build during their post.
+Within the examples folder you will find a [Go version](https://github.com/fabioberger/chrome/tree/master/examples/getting-started-sample) of the JS sample extension they build.

-In order to run this sample extension, simply navigate to ```chrome://extensions``` from within your chrome browser and click "Load unpacked extension..." and open the examples/getting-started-sample folder.
+In order to run this sample extension, simply navigate to ```chrome://extensions``` from within your chrome browser and click ```Load unpacked extension...``` and open the examples/getting-started-sample folder.
 This should install the chrome extension.
 Now visit any webpage and click on the globe-like icon on the top right of your chrome browser.

 # Creating a New Extension